g-n0m3/multi-vagrant-puppet-vms/README.md

 sudo puppet cert list --all # check for 'puppet' cert

 # Shift+Ctrl+T # new tab on host
-vagrant ssh node01.example.com # ssh into agent node sudo service puppet status # test that agent was installed sudo puppet agent --test --waitforcert=60 # initiate certificate signing request (CSR)
+vagrant ssh dns.example.com # ssh into agent node sudo service puppet status # test that agent was installed sudo puppet agent --test --waitforcert=60 # initiate certificate signing request (CSR)
 ```
 Back on the Puppet Master server (puppet.example.com)
 ```
-sudo puppet cert list # should see 'node01.example.com' cert waiting for signature sudo puppet cert sign --all # sign the agent node(s) cert(s) sudo puppet cert list --all # check for signed cert(s)
+sudo puppet cert list # should see 'dns1.example.com' cert waiting for signature sudo puppet cert sign --all # sign the agent node(s) cert(s) sudo puppet cert list --all # check for signed cert(s)
 ```
 #### Forwarding Ports
-Used by Vagrant and VirtualBox.
+Used by Vagrant and libvirt.
 To create additional forwarding ports, add them to the 'ports' array.
 For example:
  ```
  "ports": [
         {